 Frequently Asked Questions

-An Individually Guided Retreat is a time when you can step aside from the busy-ness of life to be alone with God.
-A Retreat Guide will meet with you for up to an hour a day and their role is to listen to you and to God on your behalf and help you to make the most of your time.
+An individual retreat is a time when you can step aside from the busyness of life to be alone with God.
+There is no set programme, but a Retreat Guide can meet with you for up to an hour a day and their role is to listen to you and to God on your behalf and help you to make the most of your time.

 Do I need to be a Christian/Anglican?